NikhilM98/sugarizer-chart/README.md

 Where `<chart-name>` is the name you want to give to this chart.

 After roughly 2 minutes, the Sugarizer-Server instance will be available on the `hostName` URL.

-## Usage
-You can deploy multiple Sugarizer Server instances by editing the values of the YAML file and running simple `helm install` command.
-The Sugarizer Server instance can be accessed by the browser by opening the hostName URL.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.